top of page

 What actually works to encourage girls in science?

-By Mia Mathew It all starts when a little girl is given a doll while a little boy is given a toolbox, and they are told to only stick with those paths.
+It all starts when a little girl is given a doll while a little boy is given a toolbox, and they are told to only stick with those paths.
 Gender based discrimination in the workplace is still a pressing issue today, especially in the male dominated STEM fields.
 However, gender expectations happen much further back than the workforce, they start in the minds of young children.
-It has been a common stereotype that girls are somehow less adapted to the STEM field t
+It has been a common stereotype that girls are somehow less adapted to the STEM field than boys are,

 Apr 193 min read